-- b) Typical situations where the Increased safety explosion-protection technique is used. - c) Actions or conditions that would void the protection provided by the Increased safety technique. - d) The use of Standards in determining the requirements to which the design of the Increased safety explosion-protected apparatus shall comply.
+- b) Typical situations where the Intrinsic safety explosion-protection technique is used. - c) Actions or conditions that would void the protection provided by Intrinsic safety. - d) The use of Standards in determining the requirements to which the design of the Intrinsic safety explosion-protected apparatus shall comply.